rpicard/explore-flask/source/index.rst

 About the author
 ----------------

 My name is Robert Picard.
-In the seven years since writing this book I've established a career in information security and now I'm creating `Crucial Detection <https://www.crucialdetection.com>`_ to help companies detect compromised employee accounts.
+In the years since writing this book I've established a career in information security.
+Today I'm the Security Lead at `Vanta <https://www.vanta.com>`_.
+I also invest in early stage startups.
+If you're working on something cool, and could use an eye from a security professional, send me an email!

 I like Flask for its simplicity in the face of frameworks like Django that try and be everything to everyone.
 That model works for a lot of people, but not for me.